 Caption: Mdm Sumam (right) with TOUCH’s occupational therapist Ms Brenda Yap.

-Mdm Sumam, 83, who is single, suffers from hearing impairment and lives alone in a four-room flat in Ang Mo Kio.
+Mdm Sumam, 85, who is single, suffers from hearing impairment and lives alone.
 She used to lead an active and independent life, cooking her own meals, doing laundry and taking public transport for her medical appointments and to meet friends.

 Drawing closer to residents